These Natural Place Setting Crafts Will Elevate Your Thanksgiving Tablescape

 Gather small sticks that lie flat, and hot-glue two walnut halves onto each.
 Fill them with salt and pepper and place them around your table—one for every two people.

-Arts Shop Co.
-Large Walnut Shell Halves, $5 for four, artsshopco.etsy.com.
+Shop Now: Arts Shop Co.
+Large Walnut Shell Halves, ($5 for 6, artsshopco.etsy.com).

 Forgo the usual communal basket and treat all your VIPs to personal bread boards.
 Add a ramekin of butter, so they can lay it on as thick as they like.